AviaryInc/objective-c-style-guide/README.md

 UIButton *setBut;
 ```

-The two letter prefix `AF` should always be used for class names and constants, however may be omitted for Core Data entity names.
+The three letter prefix `AVY` should always be used for class names and constants, however may be omitted for Core Data entity names.
 Constants should be camel-case with all words capitalized, prefixed by a lowercase `k` and include the related class name for clarity.

 **For example:**